LocalFoodPueblo/lfmobileapp/CONTRIBUTING.md

 # How to Contribute

 There are a series of steps to contributing to the Local Food Mobile App project.
-All steps are fairly standard to open source projects hosted on GitHub.
-For completeness and ease of reference the steps are outlined below.
+Most steps are fairly standard to open source projects hosted on GitHub.
+The steps are outlined below.

 1. Read through the [README.md](README.md) to understand the basic purpose of the project.
 2. Read through the [LICENSE.md](LICENSE.md) to understand the license terms of the project.